Stalpo/stalpomaparthelper/README.md

 4. Map Namer
 5. Duplicate Finder

+### <b> DISABLE ExtraCraft, AutoCraft, QuickCraft and other modules that affect crafting or anvil before using the mod! </b>

 # Commands
-1. /nameMap x y delay name
+1. /nameMap x y name

 used for the map namer